inveniosoftware/docs-invenio-rdm/docs/reference/cli.md

 - `-t`, `--template` `TEXT` Path or git URL to the Cookiecutter template.
 - `-c`, `--checkout` `TEXT` Branch, tag or commit to checkout if `--template` is a git URL.
+- `--config .invenio`, Auto pre-filling of initialization questions from the .invenio file.
+Refer to `.invenio` for file structure within your instance for more info.

 ### **`install`**